benjaminPla/node_api/README.md

 ## Overview

-This API is built with Node.js, Express, PostgreSQL, Sequelize, and Redis.
-It includes:
+this api is built with node.js, express, postgresql, sequelize, and redis. it includes:

-- User management with roles (admin, client).
+- user management with roles (admin, client).
-- Authentication via JWT and bcrypt for password hashing.
+- authentication via jwt and bcrypt for password hashing.
-- Rate limiting and basic security measures to mitigate bot attacks.
+- rate limiting and basic security measures to mitigate bot attacks.
-- Fully documented and tested using Postman.
+- fully documented and tested using postman.
-- Dockerized with Docker and Docker Compose, ready to run with PostgreSQL and Redis containers.
+- dockerized with docker and docker compose, ready to run with postgresql and redis containers.

-Aimed to showcase my skills with minimal code (limited time!).
+aimed to showcase my skills with minimal code (limited time!).

 ## structure